OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Adding Data to our App.

 We are almost there to have a complete working application.
 In our data service, we added the functionality to add and delete data but we have not done that yet.
 In order to add data, we will utilize material components to create a form.
-We also don't want to just know who added a blog post to our application so we will have to secure the app in a certain we.
+We also don't want to just know who added a blog post to our application so we will have to secure the app to a certain we.
 Let's make use of Auth0 authentication service.

 ## Securing App  with Auth0.

 Using Auth0 authentication service is easy, you just have to create an account at [Auth0.com](https://auth0.com).
 Once you have an account, we following the following procedure to provide authentication to our application;
-* Create  a new application by clickin on `New Application` button in your dashboard page.
+* Create a new application by clicking on `New Application` button on your dashboard page.
 * Give a name to your App and select `Single Page Web Applications`.
 Then click on create.
 This will create a new application for you.
 * You will be asked to choose What technology are you using for your web app?
 Select `Angular2+`.
 Great we can now follow the instructions on the page to authenticate our app by